A Green Wedding

 Make A List

-Oh or even an Excel table.
+Oh! or even an Excel table.
 If you are anything like me you will enjoy this part. envision your wedding.
 Now write it down.
 Every piece of decor, the outfits including shoes, jewelry, and hair and suit accessories.
 The color themes, food drinks, guest stops I.E. cafe bar or a photo booth.
 Truly every item.
 Now after about a week of updating and organizing this list this is where the work comes in.

-Can I get it for free?
+Can you get it free?

 Keep it local, keep it in Season